reinhart1010/nix/docs/en/common/ack.md

 ---
 # ack

-A search tool like grep, optimized for developers.
+A search tool like `grep`, optimized for developers.
 See also: `rg`, which is much faster.
 More information: <https://beyondgrep.com/documentation>.